CyrsChvz/Robotics2_FK-IK_Group10_CartesianManipulator_2024/README.md

 <a name="readme-top"> </a>
-# Please download the whole "Cartesian_GUI_Calculator" folder and its content for the program to run properly in Python, Thank you!
+## Please download the whole "Cartesian_GUI_Calculator" folder and its content for the program to run properly in Python, Thank you!
-ps. open folder "Midterm Project/Cartesian_GUI_Calculator", then click "Midterm Project" above on the directory name, make sure that all the contents of the "Cartesian_GUI_Calculator" are downloaded and compiled at the same folder for the program to run properly.
+ps.
+Open the folder "Midterm Project/Cartesian_GUI_Calculator", then click "Midterm Project" above on the directory name, make sure that all the contents of the "Cartesian_GUI_Calculator" are downloaded and compiled in the same folder for the program to run properly.
+In addition!!! please refer to the "blue texts" for easier travel all throughout the readme file.
 Again, thank you!

 <div align="center">